mnit-rtmc/iris/docs/gate_arms.md

 ### System Disable

-Another gate arm security feature causes the entire _gate arm system_ to be disabled whenever any configuration change is made to a gate arm.
+Another security feature causes the entire _gate arm system_ to be disabled whenever a configuration change is made to any gate arm.
 This includes any changes to a gate arm array, [controller] or associated [comm link].
 IRIS will not send any command to open or close any gate arm while in this state.
 The only way to re-enable gate arm control is to create a file in the server filesystem at `/var/lib/iris/gate_arm_enable` (using the touch command).